grimcode/benignDocker/README.md

 cat ./snakemake/testFiles/example.json
 ```
 Please be aware that the main keys ("0","1"...etc) are arbitrair and serves no role in this application but are necesary for the JSON importers.

+## Expanding the db
+For now only chromosome 21 mutations are present in the database.
+When other data is required make sure that the benign container are removed from docker before moving on.
+Then you can use the buildInsertDataFile() function of the build_SQL_file.py in the database directory with as argument the path to the vcf file.
+After running this function you should be able to use the INSTALL script to proceed as normal.